Head of Department: Mr J Hogg

 GCSE Media Studies will help develop students’ interest and enjoyment of media texts.

-Students will study films, television programmes, pop videos, advertising, magazines, and newspapers etc. They will learn not only how to deconstruct and analyse such texts, but also how to construct their own in their own practical production work.
-Students will create their own magazine adverts, Press Release posters, radio scripts, magazine pages and other fun and exciting production tasks which will require them to use and apply the media key concepts learned during the first term of the course.
-All media texts are studied and constructed in relation to the following key concepts: Representation, Audience, Institution, Language, ideologies, narrative and genre.
+Students will study films, television programmes, pop videos, advertising, magazines, video games, and newspapers etc. They will learn not only how to deconstruct and analyse such texts, but also how to construct their own in their own practical production work.
+Students will create their own magazine pages and other fun and exciting production tasks which will require them to use and apply the media theoretical framework.
+All media texts are studied and constructed in relation to media language, media industries, representation and audiences.

 You will develop confidence in: practical production work as well as developing your analytical skills in a variety of different contexts.